alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 ## Enumerating Shared Objects

-To avoid issue with order of initialization another solution required.
+To avoid issue with order of initialization another solution is required.
 The `dl_iterate_phdr()` can assist to solve the issue.

 This function allows to list all loaded shared objects including the main program.
 So it is possible to do the following steps to get complete registration map:

-1. Iterate shared objects.
+1. Iterate over list of loaded shared objects.
 2. For every shared object get handle to it.
 3. Look for specific symbol describing module in every shared object.
 4. If symbol is found take data and build registration map.